 - Heart failure and abnormal heart rhythms

-- Immovable fingers, wrists, or elbows because of scarring of the skin
+- Immovable fingers, wrists, or elbows because of scarring, hardening, and tightening of the skin

 - Joint pain

 - Pale and tingly fingers that may turn numb when exposed to cold or during emotional upset (Raynaud’s phenomenon)

 - Scarring of the esophagus.
 This leads to heartburn and trouble swallowing.

 - Scarring of the lungs.
 This leads to shortness of breath.

 - Tight, shiny, darker skin on large areas that may cause problems with movement